Railk/Scriptable-IOS-Widgets/README.md

 2. Create a new script in Scriptable app and copy the .js code in it

 3. There are 6 themes available, the default one is **blue orange**.
-You can override it with one of the other theme by :
+You can override it with one of the others by :
   * Modifying the widget
   * Putting the name of the theme you want in the parameter field
   ![Image of the garmin widget small size](https://github.com/Railk/Scriptable-IOS-Widgets/blob/main/screenshots/IMG_3776.png)